Mental health adovcacy group in Baltimore names new executive director

 Graves will manage the organization’s day-to-day operations and serve as the chief liaison with government officials, media, community organizations and others.

-During her tenure, Conn oversaw a doubling of the number of people served by the mental health advocacy organization and quadprupled the number of volunteers.
+During her tenure, Welch oversaw a doubling of the number of people served by the mental health advocacy organization and quadprupled the number of volunteers.

 “Sherry put her heart and soul into NAMI, and the organization has seen significant growth as a result of that,” Conn said.